You may suggest a book or link by sending an email to Emmaus.

 Israel Nature and Parks Authority

 The Israel Nature and Parks Authority is responsible for preserving and developing nature reserves and archaeological sites throughout Israel.
 As of 2007, the authority was responsible for 120 nature reserves and 66 national parks, with an additional 200 sites under proposal.
 Many of the places one visits in Israel while on a tour are under the authority of this government body (for example, Caesarea, Megiddo, Beth Shan, Masada, Qumran and many others).
 Their web site provides a brief summary of the all the major reserves and parks.

 Carta Publishing Jerusalem

 Carta Publishing is a leader in publications associated with the history, geography, archaeology and culture of ancient Israel.
 Professors, ministers, laypersons and students alike will find a wealth of useful books, resources, teaching illustrations and maps available for purchase at Carta Publishing.

-Located in the heart of New York City, the Manhattan campus of Nyack College offers an M.A. degree of 36-credits within a multidisciplinary curriculum that introduces the student to the fields of knowledge necessary for advanced research in New Testament and Christian Origins.
-The program is unique in that it engages aspects of language, history, religious thought and material culture for both Judaism and Christianity in late antiquity.
-Students will study with both Christian and Jewish scholars in their areas of expertise.
-Students in the Ancient Judaism and Christian Origins M.A. program are challenged in heart and mind to engage the world of the Bible, and so to hear more clearly the message of Scripture.
+Located in the heart of New York City, the Manhattan campus of Nyack College offers an B.A. degree within a multidisciplinary curriculum that introduces the student to the fields of knowledge in New Testament and Christian Origins.
+The program engages aspects of language, history, religious thought and material culture for both Christianity and Judaism in late antiquity.
+Students will study with Christian scholars in their areas of expertise.
+Students are challenged in heart and mind to engage the world of the Bible, and so to hear more clearly the message of Scripture.
 This academic program affords students a unique and rich opportunity to study Jesus and the world in which he lived.